 We are required to disclose the compensation paid to our Chief Executive Officer, Senior Vice President & Chief Financial Officer and each of the three other most highly compensated executive officers whose total annual compensation was more than \$150,000.
-For the year ended December 31, 2023, our named executive officers ("NEOs") were Mr. Fagerheim, our President and Chief Executive Officer, Mr. Kang, our Senior Vice President and Chief Financial Officer, Mr. Armstrong, our Senior Vice President, Production and Operations, Mr. Dunlop, our former Senior Vice President, Engineering (who retired on December 31, 2023), and Mr. Mombourquette, our Senior Vice President, Business Development and IT.
+For the year ended December 31, 2024, our named executive officers ("NEOs") were Mr. Fagerheim, our President and Chief Executive Officer, Mr. Kang, our Senior Vice President and Chief Financial Officer, Mr. Armstrong, our Senior Vice President, Production and Operations, Mr. Mombourquette, our Senior Vice President, Business Development and IT and Mr. Zdunich, our Senior Vice President, Finance and Accounting.